ICanBoogie/Routing/README.md

 The `ICanBoogie\Routing\ActionController::action:before` event of class [ActionController\BeforeActionEvent] is fired before the action method is invoked.
-Event hooks may use this event to alter to alter the request or the controller before the action is invoked.
+Event hooks may use this event to alter the request or the controller before the action is invoked.
 Event hooks my also use this event to provide a response and cancel the action altogether.

 The `ICanBoogie\Routing\ActionController::action` event of class [ActionController\ActionEvent]